Give Green: It’s a Holiday Gift to Truly Feel Good About

 - Give a gift membership to your favorite charity—The Nature Conservancy, for example.

 - Give a symbolic gift that helps protect bird habitat, oceans and coasts or clean fresh water.
-Just visit the Georgia holiday marketplace to help conservation right here at home.
+Just visit the Massachusetts holiday marketplace at http://www.nature.org/massgifts to help conservation right here at home.

 - Pick up an animal adoption kit for kids.
 Get a Conservancy backpack filled with stuffed plush toy sea turtle, jaguar, rhino and orangutan.
 Plush toys are available individually too.